 Addiction can, often after a long period of high function, start to affect the personal finances of a person.
 Their job may be at risk, or indeed, the cycle may have happened after losing a job or relationship signaling the start of a financial change.
 Many of us know the dangers of addiction on a health and social level, but in practical terms money is often a deeper issue that affects the individual’s overall outcome.

-The National Health Service has a number of local services that help with Drug and Alcohol addictions, and your GP can put you in touch with local drop in centres and groups.
+The National Health Service has a number of local services that help with Drug and Alcohol addictions, and your GP can put you in touch with local drop in centres, groups or therapy rooms.
 These services are free.
 They can refer individuals to a key worker to discuss detoxification and rehab, and the range of comprehensive treatment options can be life changer – and in many cases, likely a life saver.
 It is widely regarded that most people with an addiction have a genetic predisposition to self medicate, either due to their decreased ability to feel the effects of dopamine, coupled with environmental and situational factors.
 Experts agree that in treatment, the vast majority of those suffering from addiction are also dealing with a mental health condition or disorder.
 This means that for all who seek treatment, managing the underlying mental health condition is key to managing an addiction – regaining control and the potential to be happy.

 Taking The First Steps